-Milwaukee M12 12-Volt Lithium-Ion Cordless Drill Driver/Impact Combo Kit: $129 at Home Depot or Amazon
+Milwaukee M12 12-Volt Lithium-Ion Cordless Drill Driver/Impact Combo Kit: $From 149 at Home Depot or from $169 at Amazon

 Who doesn't like a good deal?
 Absolutely no one, that's who.
 That's why you might want to consider investing in a combo kit.
 According to Michael DiMartino, Senior Vice President of Installations at the Philadelphia-based Power Home Remodeling, they're the best value you can get for your tool money.

 "For a couple hundred dollars, you can purchase a two-tool combo kit or, for a few hundred dollars more, a 10-tool combo kit.
 The tools incorporated vary, but typically the kits contain a cordless drill, impact driver, multiple batteries, and a charger," he says.
 “If you need more than that, you can buy additional tools a la carte or purchase a larger kit."